XiangXu/Programming-Daily-Learning/ComputerNetwork/1_computer_network.md

 **SNMP(Simple Network Management Protocol)**: it is an Internet Standard protocol for collecting and organizing information about managed devices on IP network and for modifying that information to change device behavior.

-**HTTP(Hypertext Transfer Protocol)**: it is a protocol that allows communication between different systems.
-WWW is about coummunicaiton between web clients and services.
-Communication between client computers and web server is done by sending HTTP Requests and receving HTTP Response.

-**HTTPS(Hypertext Transfer Protocol Secure)**: it is used for secure communication over a computer network.
-In HTTPS is encrypted using TLS(Transport Layer Security) or, formerly, its predecessor, SSL(Secure Socket Layer).
-The authentication aspect of HTTPS requires a trusted third party to sign server side digital certificates.

 ## Data-rate Units